-I acknowledge the traditional owners of Wathaurong Country where i was born and pay respect to Elders, past, present and emerging.
-Some Biographical Information and some images
+I acknowledge the traditional owners of Wathaurong Country where I was born and pay respect to Elders, past, present and emerging.

 When i was born in 1953 I looked like this.
 I have been blessed with an extraordinary life rich in diversity, travel, politics, religion and the companionship and love of men and women.
 I have also had the most amazing opportunities to relate across generations as well as cultures.
 You can follow the progress of my hair and hat parade at this link.